Nina Temple: Think tanks

 The Democratic Left continued through the 1990s, becoming the New Politics Network in 1999.
 Temple was its first director and worked for five years for the Make Votes Count Coalition.

-In June 2005 she started work as head of Development and Communications at the Social Market Foundation, a role she held until 2008.
+In June 2005 she started work as head of development and communications at the Social Market Foundation, a centre-ground think tank that promotes policies combining market mechanisms with social responsibility, a role she held until 2008.

 Personal life

 Temple has two children with a schoolteacher, a daughter born in 1987 and a son born in 1988.